Free shipping on all U.S. orders — ships within 48 hours

 • Gardening: Build trellises or tie up plants.

-• Emergency Repairs: Fix fences, gates, or animal enclosures.
+• Emergency repairs: Fix fences, gates, or animal enclosures.

 • Utility: Use as a clothesline or tarp tie-down.